 Bash Script Examples

-Bash scripting also known as shell scripting is nothing but a programming language for operating machines in Unix or Unix-like systems such as Linux.
-There are a huge number of already written scripts that automate the repetitive tasks which we call commands.
+Bash scripting also known as shell scripting is a programming language for operating machines in Unix or Unix-like systems such as Linux.
+There are a huge number of already written scripts that automate the repetitive tasks that we call commands.
 Moreover, it allows user to write their own script and interact with the system resources as per needs.
-This article provides few Bash script examples that aims to teach you to write Bash script from scratch.
+This article provides a few Bash script examples that aim to teach you to write Bash script from scratch.

-Bash scripts are essentially text files with .sh extension.
-You can write a Bash script in any text editor.
+To write a Bash script, you can use any of the text editors, as Bash scripts are essentially text files with a .sh extension.
 However, to execute the script you need a Unix or Unix-like operating system where Bash interpreter is available.

-To successfully execute a Bash script, the first step is to ensure the script has the necessary execution permissions.
+To successfully execute a Bash script, ensure that the script has the necessary execution permissions.
 Once the permissions are set, you can execute the script by calling it from the terminal.
+The command syntax for executing a bash file is chmod +x <bash file name>.

 28 Most Useful Bash Scripting Examples